iherak/lovrincic-travel/README.md

 Meeting Point: Look for **“MARINERO excursions”** at the Old Town Harbor, next to the restaurant “Lokanda”.

 ## Dubrovnik Sunset Cruise
-Available on Weekdays: Sundays and Thursdays
+Available on weekdays: Sundays and Thursdays

 Duration: 1.5 Hours

-Group size: Maximum 15 travelers
+Group size: maximum 15 travelers

 Included:
-* Unlimited Drinks (soft and alcoholic drinks, water)
+* Unlimited drinks (soft and alcoholic drinks, water)
-* Fresh Seasonal Mixed Fruit
+* Fresh seasonal mixed fruit

 Two crew members abroad for your safety and comfort aboard!